 For incident like this, the Sheriff's Office assigns those investigations to a team of highly trained men and women who have expertise in developing leads, recovering property, and successfully prosecuting those who commit those acts.

-The Criminal Investigations Unit is made up of six full time detectives, two part-time detectives and the units commander, Lieutenant Dewayne Miller.
+The Criminal Investigations Unit is made up of eight full time detectives, four part-time detectives and the unit's commander, Lieutenant S. Pearce.